mdhiman/CowinSlotBooking/README.md

 # CowinSlotBooking

+Built a small utility to book Covid Vaccine slot in India, where there are limited no of vaccine slots are open and it is difficult to check all the slots manually, so thought of building a utility which will check all available slot based on your postal code.
-Not able to book vaccine slot from cowin site.
+Not able to book vaccine slot from cowin site?

 Run this script in background, it will notify in your email as soon as any vaccine slot are available in your locality.